 The MSCA Doctoral Networks set up doctoral training in Europe and are encouraged to lead to Industrial or Joint Doctorates.

 Through Industrial Doctorates (ID), doctoral candidates will step outside academia and develop skills in industry and business by being jointly supervised by academic and non-academic organisations, both of which can be established in the same EU Member State or Horizon Europe Associated Country.
 Doctoral candidates must spend 50% of their fellowship duration in each sector.

-Inter-sectoral mobility in ID possible between entities in the same country.
+Inter-sectoral mobility in ID possible between entities in the same country (novelty from 2021 call).

 The overall EU contribution for MSCA Doctoral Networks actions is limited to a maximum of 360 person-months + 180 additional person-months for Joint or Industrial doctorates (incentive).

 |Living allowance||Mobility allowance||Family allowance (if applicable)||Long-term leave allowance (if applicable)||Special needs allowance (if applicable)|